1601-mma2013/Performance-Enhancer/README.md

 3. Constraints

-	There are many other programs out there giving the same functions but are not free as we have to pay to get that software, and the budgetting for the development of the program .
+	There are many other programs out there giving the same functions but are not free as we have to pay to get that software, and the budgetting for the development of the program.

 4. Opportunities

-1. In spite of the obstacles we have, this project has strength from
+	 	In spite of the obstacles we have, this project has strength from.

-	a) Lightweight software
+		a) Lightweight software.

-	b) Free to use
+		b) Free to use.

-	c) Completely customisable
+		c) Completely customisable.

-	d) It is very helpful to people who cant afford a good pc
+		d) It is very helpful to people who cant afford a good pc.

-	e) the coading is stable as the coding is done in processing.
+		e) The coding is stable as the coding is done in processing.

 5. Users

-	The users are between 18-28 .
+	The users are between 18-28.

 **d.
 User Interviews & observations**

 1. Users

-	Aged between 18 -28
+	Aged between 18 -28.

-2. Potential users
+2. Potential Users

 	Multimedia students, and overclockers and people who use heavy software.